mpr1255/mhtml-to-html-py/README.md

 | macOS | Intel | ✅ |
 | macOS | Apple Silicon | ✅ |
 | Windows | x86_64 | ✅ |

+## Credits

+This project is a Python wrapper around the excellent [gonejack/mhtml-to-html](https://github.com/gonejack/mhtml-to-html) Go tool.
+All the heavy lifting for MHTML parsing and conversion is done by that project.
+We've added:

+- Python packaging and distribution
+- Cross-platform binary embedding
+- Enhanced encoding detection
+- Simplified Python API

 ## License